CDOT and Transportation Facts

 - rockfall mitigation

 - transit development and grants

 - traffic safety education for impaired driving, teen driving, distracted driving, work zone safety, seat belts and more

 Our Division of Aeronautics supports aviation interests state-wide; our Division of Transit and Rail provides assistance to numerous transit systems in the state.
 CDOT also protects the environment, researches cost-effective asphalt applications, develops more efficient and effective deicing procedures, designs and constructs multi-modal facilities, and so much more.

-With 58% of our budget going towards maintaining our current system, it is essential that we are both efficient and effective with our funds.
+With 58 percent of our budget going toward maintaining our current system, it is essential that we are both efficient and effective with our funds.
 CDOT is accomplishing this in several ways:

-- By being proactive and investing in preventative maintenance activities such as cracksealing and chipsealing so our roadways last longer.
+- By being proactive and investing in preventive maintenance activities such as cracksealing and chipsealing so our roadways last longer

-These efficiencies are just a few examples of how CDOT is working to maximize our existing system and the Department will continue to analyze and implement more operational efficiencies as opportunities arise.
+These efficiencies are just a few examples of how CDOT is working to maximize our existing system.
+The Department will continue to analyze and implement more operational efficiencies as opportunities arise.